lecy/SyracuseLandBank/docs/index.md

 ### [Restaurants & Bars](Aggregate_Yelp_Data.html)
 This dataset contains restraunt and bar information from establishments in the city of Syracuse.
 The data was mined from Yelp and includes ratings, reviews, prices and numerous other attributes as of April 2017.
 The distribution of establishments across the city, especially those of with higher ratings and prices, shows dramatic differences between neighborhoods north and south of Interstate 690 including pockets of high and low activity in both.

+### [Tax Subsidies] (TaxSubsidies_SYR.html)
+This dataset contains all local government tax breaks given to corporations in the City of Syracuse from 2003 to 2014.
+Our analysis uses information compiled by the Good Jobs First Center and includes tax breaks given by national, state and local government agencies.

 ## Using the Research Database

 ## Results